RenzoDP/Gameplay-Programming-Research/README.md

 In conclusion, this chasing algorithm is great for when you want to replace your all-knowing AI with a more intuitive one.
 While it's not really perfect for all situations, it does it's job at creating an enjoyable chasing sequence.

-And after all, isn't having an AI that seemingly guesses the main fascination of Artificial Intelligence?
+And after all, isn't having an AI that seemingly has the ability to think the main reason lots of people are fascinated with Artificial Intelligence?

 ## References